anasdove2020/songcry/Artist - Song Analytics - Top Host.md

 ## Page: Top Host

-*Note: Host refers to fans of the artist who host songs on the platform.*
+*Note: Host refers to fans of the artist who host songs on the platform.
+Hosting a song means fans share, promote, or feature the artist's songs on their social media profiles, playlists, or content, helping to increase the song's reach and engagement.*

 ### Task 1: Header Section